-Replacing Your Sargon DRO Console with TouchDRO
+Replacing Your Sargon or Enco DRO Console with TouchDRO

 Sargon Industries built DRO systems in Southern California from the early 1980s until they closed in 2005.
-Their consoles — the Gold Standard, Prospector, Gold Tracer, and others — are commonly found on Bridgeport-era knee mills and clones, and were also sold under the Enco, Rutland, and Ramtek names.
+Their consoles (the Gold Standard, Prospector, Gold Tracer, and others) are commonly found on Bridgeport-era knee mills and clones, and were also sold under the Enco, Rutland, and Ramtek names.
 If your machine came with a DRO from that era, there's a decent chance it's a Sargon under the hood.

 A handful of third-party shops still offer repairs, but finding parts is getting harder if not impossible.
 The good news is that Sargon scales are straightforward to reuse.
-Every Sargon scale we've come across uses a standard DB-25 connector and outputs 5V TTL quadrature — the same basic signal type used by most modern DRO systems.
-With a simple adapter cable, you can connect your existing Sargon scales to a TouchDRO and get a modern, tablet-based readout without pulling a single scale off your machine.
+Every Sargon scale we've come across uses a standard DB-25 connector and outputs 5V TTL quadrature, the same basic signal type used by most modern DRO systems.
+The TouchDRO adapter for milling machines and the adapter for metal lathes both read this signal directly; our pre-made Sargon adapter cable connects your existing scales to either one without pulling a single scale off your machine.

-Why Replace Your Sargon Console?
+Why Replace Your Sargon Console with TouchDRO?

 Even if your Sargon console still powers on, there are good reasons to consider a switch: